top of page

 • One side looking a little more swollen than the other

-• Lips feeling firm or tender
+• Lips feeling firm or sore

 • Swelling that reduces gradually throughout the day